Elsande/Nusantara-Valor/README.md

 #### **How does it work?**
 Users would scan their second hand items so that our Artificial Intelligence could do its magic and see is your item fit for the website or not!

+#### **How did we do it?**
+The project began when we collected data from the web through sites such as facebook marketplace, reddit, quora, pinterest, and such to seek bad quality items.
+After that we preprocess the data by zooming in to the object or by cropping unwanted background.
+Then roboflow augments our dataset so the model could learn from more pictures.
+After that, the model was deployes inside of the roboflow API! which you can demo by running just the **HTML** of the file.
 ## API Reference

 #### Get AI response